-Say you have a website focused on either crafts, woodworking, home decor, or any other do-it-yourself project, then it’s important to find an affiliate program that works for both you and your visitors.
+Say you have a website focused on crafts, woodworking, home decor, or any other do-it-yourself project, then it’s important to find an affiliate program that works for both you and your visitors.
 You want to choose the programs that are reputable, trusted by the masses, and fits in flawlessly with your content.

 If you personally buy your tools, crafts, or other handiwork material, then you should consider directing them to a store you can vouch for and would personally recommend.
-In this post, we’ll be looking into some of these best e-commerce shops and retailers to help you in your marketing journey and spur new ideas for monetizing content.
+In this post, we’ll be looking into some of these best e-commerce shops and retailers to help you in your marketing journey and to spur new ideas for monetizing content.

 10. VINYL EXPRESSIONS

-If you have a huge portion of your website dedicated to paper cutting and vinyl, then consider trying the shop over at Expressions Vinyl.
+If a huge portion of your website is dedicated to paper cutting and vinyl, then consider the shop over at Expressions Vinyl.
 Offering everything from adhesive vinyl, heat transfer vinyl, vinyl packs, and tools and accessories for your cutting machine, this could be a great fit for those in the vinyl cutting niche.
 More importantly, the website doesn’t only offer a shop to browse through, but plenty of awesomely helpful articles, how to tutorials, help with vinyl, and new project ideas.
 Using a cutting machine isn’t always so easy, which is why Expressions Vinyl can certainly come in handy as a great resource to link out to.
 The affiliate program integrates a 30-day tracking cookie with your link and a commission rate percentage, which isn’t fully disclosed.
 You can sign-up through ShareASale, or directly through their website.

 9. FIRE MOUNTAIN GEMS

-For those in the niche of crafting, creating, and designing new pieces of jewelry, we found the perfect affiliate program for you here.
+For those in the niche of crafting, creating, and designing new pieces of jewelry, we found the perfect affiliate program for you.
 Believe it or not, but the Fire Mountain Gem website is huge with its 1 million monthly audience.
 Selling all kinds of wholesale beads, jewelry supplies, and more, Fire Mountain Gem is a go to stop for everything DIY & jewelry related.
-So if you’re audience is into designing their own pieces or you know of a way to implement and recommend some of Fire Mountain Gem’s finest products, then you can register for their affiliate program here.
+So if your audience is into designing their own pieces or you know of a way to implement and recommend some of Fire Mountain Gem’s finest products, then you can register for their affiliate program here.
 The company offers a standard 6% commission on all sales, a 30-day tracking cookie, and a ton of awesome creatives and banners for you to use on your site.

 8. GRAHAM & BROWN

-One reason I really like Graham & Brown is because of the site’s sole focus on wallpapers.
+One reason I like Graham & Brown is because of the sites sole focus on wallpapers.
 It doesn’t sell anything besides a whole assortment and array of high-quality designs and wall paper art.
-For many of you who have a DIY & crafts website with a focus on interior and home decoration, then Graham & Brown could be a perfect fit.
+For many of you who have a DIY & crafts website with a focus on interior and home decoration, then Graham & Brown could be perfect.
 While its popularity certainly stems from the UK population, its presence is also noticeable in the US as well.
 With Graham & Brown there is no kind of wallpaper or wall art you simply cannot find.
 So why not integrate a few wallpapers you love in your next interior decorating tutorial?
 Here’s their affiliate application just in case, and for those wondering, commission rates are set at 6% with a cookie duration of 30-days.

 5. KIWI CRATE

 Within every affiliate program post I create, I always like to add something fun, and for this particular one, I simply could not wait to introduce the Kiwi affiliate program.
 This particular website has loads of visitors coming to the site (nearly half a million every month) so you know something of quality is being offered here.
 What really makes the Kiwi site so special is a result of the one product they offer – the Kiwi Crate.
-This is a package sent to your home every month and is meant to get your children’s hands on some fun DIY & craft projects.
+This is a package sent to your home every month and is meant to get your children’s hands on some fun crafty projects.
 Users can select the perfect brand most suitable for their kids and age.
 You’ll also find new crates being launched from time to time.
 Not only does this make for the most perfect gift ever, but gives you an opportunity to earn additional money with your website.
 This is a result of their affiliate program that not only offers 15% in commission for shop orders, but $10 to $20 for subscription orders.
 Check out more details here!

 3. HOME DEPOT